The Battle of Ecommerce Platforms, Part 2: Magento vs WooCommerce

 Subscribers to more expensive cloud-hosted Magento domains receive additional 24/7 support resources.
 However, enquiries around build-specific issues are likely to lead to developer fees.

 The average cost of employing a Magento developer is $79,371 per annum, according to Glass Door.
 Anecdotal evidence suggests a range of possible hourly rates as disparate as $35-200, although much lower rates can be found in gig work forums, particularly when outsourcing to India and other economies that contrast sharply with the west.
+One might try out other platforms like Magento if the developer and other related costs prove to be too expensive.

 Due to the open-source nature of the core product, WooCommerce offers only a limited tier of text-based support, initially deferring enquiries to the online help documentation.
 It is possible to chat live with a technical support representative about generalized enquiries or problems relating to core code or relationships between native modules and extensions.
 Third-party theme and extension vendors or any core commercial add-ons will usually provide further layers of support for their own products.